mmilano/SidePanelCollapse/README.md

 Production builds of the library (the .js and .css files) get saved into the project's `/dist` directory, in both minified and verbose (aka normal) versions.
 Source maps are created in the respective `/map` directories.

-#### Technical Bits About the Production Builds
+#### About the Production Builds

+##### Browser Targets
-The CSS and javascript is compiled or transpiled to a browser target = `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.
+The CSS and javascript is compiled or transpiled to a default browser target = `["> 0.5%"].` If you need a different target range, this value can be changed (in the gulp task file) and the files rebuilt to the new target.
+Be cognizant that increasing the range will probably increase the final file size as a result of added polyfills.